Saily eSIM for Colombia

 Colombia is tourist-friendly but has some key cultural and legal rules:

-Always carry a colour printout of your passport photo page and Colombian visa for identification, keeping your actual passport somewhere safe.
+Always carry a colour photocopy of your passport's photo page and visa for identification, and keep your actual passport somewhere safe.

 Bonus tips:

-Avoid driving at night as standards are poor, traffic accidents are common, and there are risks of robbery at rural roadblocks.
+Avoid driving at night as driving standards are poor and there is a higher risk of accidents and armed robbery at roadblocks in rural areas.

 More information